sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-723	Candy Crush    		71.5%	Medium
+a grid, different value means different type of candies.
+0 mean the cell is empty.
+You need to restore it to a stable state.
+- if 3 or more same type candies on row or column, eliminate them all.
+- top candies will drop to fill the empty space
+- after drop, more cells will eliminate until no more crashes.
+approach: since it will only drop to bottom. better to use bottom as the first row. so we only need shift the columns forward. simulate the process.
+->>

 <<-769	Max Chunks To Make Sorted    		55.2%	Medium
 given a permutation of 0 to n-1. divide into groups and sort each partition and connect them the whole array is sorted. return the max number of chunks.